 3) To either: the police, the injured person(s), or the custodian of the other car; and

 4) Provide reasonable assistant to any injured person(s).

 There are very serious consequences in Virginia.
-You face a Class 5 Felony you injured or killed someone or caused more than $1,000 in proper damage.
-If the accident results in only property damage of $1,000 or less, you face Class I Misdemeanor.
+You face a Class 5 Felony if you injured or killed someone or caused more than $1,000 in property damage.
+If the accident results in only property damage of $1,000 or less, you face a Class I Misdemeanor.

-What if you didn’t know that someone was injured when you hit an occupied car?
+What if you didn’t know that someone was injured?

 This issue came up in the case of Neel v.
 Commonwealth.
 The defendant was convicted of felony hit and run after being involved in a fender bender.
-As it turned out, the driver of the car he rear-ended had prior spine injuries, which were exacerbated due to this accident.
+Unfortunately, the vehicle occupant sustained exacerbation to a prior spinal injury.

 What if you hit unattended property?
 (For instance, a parked car?)